VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 - Encapsulation
 - Polymorphism

 Under the hood, these are implemented through a set of C macros that create the necessary boilerplate code.
-But in order expose those features in a more friendly manner, we implemented a transpiler that converts, before compilation, code written in a syntax close to that of C++'s into standard C. We call our custom language Virtual C.
+But in order to expose those features in a more friendly manner, we implemented a transpiler that converts, before compilation, code written in a syntax close to that of C++'s into standard C. We call our custom language Virtual C.

 ## Separation of concerns